MSTEWARDSON/LinkStatus/README.md

 # LinkStatus

 LinkStatus reads a supplied file, finds, and checks links via a GET request.
-The program returns the status codes of the links and lists them for the user.
+The program returns the status codes of the links and lists them for the user in colour.

 This program was developed using the GO programming language.

 # Introduction
 Hello to the person reading this.
 This is my release 0.1 project for the DPS909 class.
+The class is about open source development and this project had us use git and communicate with one another to solve problems we had during development.

-I have a blog going alongside the development of this project and future projects for this class which you can find [here](https://matthew-k-stewardson.blogspot.com/)
+I have a blog going alongside the development of this project and future projects for this class which you can find [here](https://matthew-k-stewardson.blogspot.com/).

 ## Installation
 Install GO on your machine and reboot.
 Then: